shtukas/gaia/README.md

 To run the web server do `stack exec gaia-web` (this command must be ran at the root of the source code, because the code assume that the folder "web-root" is a child of the current directory).
 Currently primitive, but works.
 In this commit queries are not yet submitted to backend, instead are echoed to the page.

+## What does the search do ?

+The search is currently done by `gaia-utils run-query <pattern>`.
+In this commit it simply returns location paths that have the pattern as substring of a foldername or filename.

+More to come in next commits...

 ## Todo
 - **In progress**: Allow users to specify the location of their Xcache repository.
 (Currently hardcoded to use the existing one on Pascal's computer.)
 - **Done**: To be able to scan more than one location.